adap/flower/doc/source/tutorial-quickstart-jax.rst

 First of all, it is recommended to create a virtual environment and run everything within a :doc:`virtualenv <contributor-how-to-set-up-a-virtual-env>`.

-Before we start building our JAX example, we need install the packages :code:`jax`, :code:`jaxlib`, :code:`scikit-learn`, and :code:`flwr`:
+To follow along this tutorial you will need to install the following packages: :code:`jax`, :code:`jaxlib`, :code:`scikit-learn`, and :code:`flwr`.
+This can be done using :code:`pip`:

 .. code-block:: shell

-  $ pip install jax jaxlib scikit-learn flwr
+  $ pip install flwr jax jaxlib scikit-learn

 Linear Regression with JAX